Findymail/n8n-nodes-findymail/README.md

 # n8n-nodes-findymail

-This is an n8n community node that integrates with [FindyMail](https://app.findymail.com/), a powerful email finder and verification service.
-FindyMail helps you discover email addresses, verify their validity, find phone numbers, and discover employees from companies - all directly within your n8n workflows.
+This is an n8n community node that integrates with [Findymail](https://app.findymail.com/), a powerful email finder and verification service.
+Findymail helps you discover email addresses, verify their validity, find phone numbers, and discover employees from companies - all directly within your n8n workflows.

-FindyMail is a comprehensive email intelligence platform that provides accurate contact information for lead generation, sales prospecting, and business development.
+Findymail is a comprehensive email intelligence platform that provides accurate contact information for lead generation, sales prospecting, and business development.
 With this n8n node, you can automate your outreach processes and build sophisticated workflows for finding and verifying contact information.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.